-A new online app, Subject Selections Online (SSO) will be used to select courses for Year 11, 2023.
-The app will become active on Friday, 12 August and close at 4pm on Friday, 19 August.
+Subject Selections Online (SSO) will be used to select courses for Year 11, 2024.
+SSO will be active from 6pm Friday, July 21 and close at 9am on Monday, July 31.

 Instructions for using SSO

 1. Students can log into SSO using the code provided to your student email account